philippe-lemaire/cairn-eo/cairn-srd.md

 ### Creating Monsters

-Use the following template to model any more sophisticated Monster or NPC:
+Use the following template to model any more sophisticated Monster or NLudantaj Karacteroj:

 **Name**
 X HP, X Armor, X FOR, X LER, X VOL, Weapon (dX, special items, qualities)

 - Engaging descriptor of appearance or demeanor
-- Quirk, tactic, or peculiarity making this NPC unique
+- Quirk, tactic, or peculiarity making this NLudantaj Karacteroj unique
 - Special effect or critical damage consequence

 **General Principles**